Kansattica/msync/MANUAL.md

 `msync new --account yourusername@instance.egg`

-This will register msync with your instance and give you a URL to visit in your browser.
+This will register `msync` with your instance and give you a URL to visit in your browser.
 Go to that URL, log in if needed, click 'authorize', and copy the authorization code it gives you. `msync` will give you onscreen instructions as to what to do next.
 Notice that the `--account` (or `-a`, for short) switch always goes at the end.
 Putting it earlier won't work!

 Once you see `Done!
 You're ready to start using this account`, you're ready to go.
 Notice that `msync` has created an `msync_accounts` directory in the same directory as itself.
 Keep this somewhere safe, because it now contains a password-equivalent access token!
-This `msync_accounts` directory contains everything msync knows: your account name, your settings, anything you've queued but haven't sent, and, once you synchronize with the server, it will contain local copies of your notifications and home timeline.
-To move or copy your `msync` installation to another computer, simply copy that `msync_accounts` folder.
+This `msync_accounts` directory contains everything `msync` knows: your account name, your settings, anything you've queued but haven't sent, and, once you synchronize with the server, it will contain local copies of your notifications and home timeline.
+To move, copy, or back up your `msync` installation to another computer, simply copy that `msync_accounts` folder.

 #### A note on multiple accounts